 Your RAG Pipeline is Probably Overkill

 Six months of RAG optimization.
-Query rewriting, reranking, hybrid search — the full playbook.
-We went from 60% to 70% accuracy extracting ESG metrics from annual reports (measured on a manually labeled evaluation set).
+Query rewriting got us from 60% to 65%, reranking to 68%, hybrid search to 70% accuracy extracting ESG metrics from annual reports (measured on a manually labeled evaluation set).
+Each trick bought us two or three points.
 Then someone asked: what if we just put the whole document in the context window?

 That question kicked off a research project that became a PyData 2025 talk.
 This post covers the key findings: when long context windows beat RAG, where they fall apart, and what you should actually do about it.